csswizardry/csswizardry.github.com/_posts/2012-12-06-my-git-workflow-for-inuit-css.markdown

 - Git
 - GitHub
 - inuit.css
+meta: A brief overview of how I use Git, specifically on inuit.css.
 ---

 This is a bit of an unusual article from me, it doesn’t mention OOCSS _once_!
 It’s about Git…